 Where I really see a weakness in person-first language is that we use identity-first adjectives to describe positive and neutral characteristics.
 I am intelligent, educated, brown-haired, female, Canadian, and mentally ill, but the only one of those I’m not supposed to say is the last one.

-- “Rules” for Talking About Mental Illness
+- “Rules” for Talking About Our Mental Illnesses

 - What’s in a Name?
 Labelling and Mental Illness